smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this task, you will configure the DNS suffix of the Contoso Active Directory forest to match the newly verified Azure AD custom domain name.

-1. On the lab computer, in the Azure portal, verify that you are signed in to the Azure AD tenant associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises (the **Default Directory**).
+1. On the lab computer, in the Azure portal, verify that you are signed into the Azure AD tenant associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises (the **Default Directory**).
 If not, select the **Directory + Subscription** icon in the toolbar of the Azure portal (to the right of the **Cloud Shell** icon) to switch to that Azure AD tenant.

 2. In the Azure portal, navigate to the blade of the **DC1** virtual machine.